datacharmer/dbdeployer/README.md

       get            Downloads a remote tarball
       get-by-version Downloads a remote tarball
-      get-unpack     Downloads and unpacks a remote tarball import         Imports the list of tarballs from a file list           list remote tarballs
+      get-unpack     Downloads and unpacks a remote tarball import         Imports the list of tarballs from a file or URL list           list remote tarballs
       reset          Reset the custom list of tarballs and resume the defaults show           Downloads a remote tarball